conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

 Also, a package manager like Conan offers key advantages over system-package managers during the development of the ROS packages.
 With Conan, you can **install different versions or flavors** of the packages **without interfering with the dependencies** across other projects.
 You can even **bring your own Conan packages as dependencies without disrupting the development workflow**.

 With this integration, we hope to improve ROS package development even further.
+You can find more information about this integration in our documentation: <https://docs.conan.io/2/integrations/ros.html>.

-If you have feedback, please submit an issue in the Conan repository to help us improve the development experience.
+If you have feedback, please submit an issue in the [Conan repository](https://github.com/conan-io/conan) to help us improve the development experience.
 Thank you!